pthutta/kentico-onboarding-js/README.md

 The project was created with [react-create-app](https://github.com/facebookincubator/create-react-app) boilerplate.
 You should use WebStorm IDE to get familiar with it.
 Prerequisites for running this project are node v6+ and npm v3+.
 (If you followed the Draft onboarding on Kentico wiki pages, you should be ready to go.)

+## Coding style
+ESlint and TSlint are already set-up for you, so you will see all the errors and warnings in console and also in your WebStorm IDE.
+Please follow this rules while developing:
+ - JavaScript file names are `lowerCamelCase`
+ - one React component per file, name is `UpperCamelCase`, and has `.jsx` extension
+ - use `'single quotes'` instead of `"double quotes"`
+ - more Draft-specific coding rules are specified in https://kentico.atlassian.net/wiki/display/KA/04b+-+JS+Draft+Conventions+--+DRAFT

 ## Task 1
 According to `assignment.gif` implement all the required functionality (keep in mind we want to be able to edit multiple list items at once).
 Store some pseudo-random identifier (id) for each item (use some util function for its generation, e.g: http://stackoverflow.com/questions/105034/create-guid-uuid-in-javascript)
 All the boilerplate is already there so you can dive into coding straight away.
 Feel free to use bootstrap css classes.
 Get familiar with project structure.
 The entry file is `index.js`.
 Page layout can be found in `App.jsx`.
 It renders `List.jsx` in its body, where you are supposed to implement the rest of the functionality.